lexik/LexikFormFilterBundle/Resources/doc/index.md

     }

     /**
-     * This method aim to add all joins you need
+     * This method aims to add all joins you need
      */
     public function addShared(FilterBuilderExecuterInterface $qbe)
     {